Information about a product

 | DOI: | https://doi.org/10.31338/uw.9788323570981 |

-The book shows the behind-the-scenes of the asylum and evacuation operation carried out during the Spanish Civil War (1936–1939) at the Legation of the Republic of Poland in Madrid.
-The decisive role was played by the chargé d'affaires Leopold Koziebrodzki, the organizer of the Polish Shelter, its administrator, engineer Stefan Hoenigsfeld, and the Polish MP Marian Szumlakowski, who negotiated and carried out the evacuation.
-Around 400 people found refuge, 133 of whom were granted official asylum, and 120 – including the most at-risk officers – were saved and transported to Poland on board ORP “Wilja”.
-The publication presents a little-known, yet moving example of effectiveness and humanitarianism of the Polish Republic in the face of threat to human life.
+The book reveals the behind-the-scenes story of how the Polish Legation in Madrid granted asylum to hundreds of refugee seekers during the Spanish Civil War (1936–1939).
+A decisive role in these activities was played by chargé d'affaires Leopold Koziebrodzki, engineer Stefan Hoenigsfeld, the organiser of the Polish Refuge and its administrator, and Polish envoy Marian Szumlakowski, who negotiated and carried out the evacuation of refugees abroad.
+Around 400 people found shelter, 133 of whom were granted official asylum, while 120 – including the most endangered officers – were transported to Poland aboard the ORP Wilja.
+The publication presents a little-known and moving example of the effectiveness and humanitarianism of representatives of the Republic of Poland in the face of a threat to human life.

-The book shows the behind-the-scenes of the asylum and evacuation operation carried out during the Spanish Civil War (1936–1939) at the Legation of the Republic of Poland in Madrid.
-The decisive role was played by the chargé d'affaires Leopold Koziebrodzki, the organizer of the Polish Shelter, its administrator, engineer Stefan Hoenigsfeld, and the Polish MP Marian Szumlakowski, who negotiated and carried out the evacuation.
-Around 400 people found refuge, 133 of whom were granted official asylum, and 120 – including the most at-risk officers – were saved and transported to Poland on board ORP “Wilja”.
-The publication presents a little-known, yet moving example of effectiveness and humanitarianism of the Polish Republic in the face of threat to human life.
+The book reveals the behind-the-scenes story of how the Polish Legation in Madrid granted asylum to hundreds of refugee seekers during the Spanish Civil War (1936–1939).
+A decisive role in these activities was played by chargé d'affaires Leopold Koziebrodzki, engineer Stefan Hoenigsfeld, the organiser of the Polish Refuge and its administrator, and Polish envoy Marian Szumlakowski, who negotiated and carried out the evacuation of refugees abroad.
+Around 400 people found shelter, 133 of whom were granted official asylum, while 120 – including the most endangered officers – were transported to Poland aboard the ORP Wilja.
+The publication presents a little-known and moving example of the effectiveness and humanitarianism of representatives of the Republic of Poland in the face of a threat to human life.